hashicorp/terraform-website/content/source/docs/enterprise/admin/backup-restore.html.md

   https://<TFE HOSTNAME>/_backup/api/v1/backup
 ```

-## Restoring a Backup in a New Terraform Enterprise Installation
+## Restoring a Backup

 `POST /_backup/api/v1/restore`

 Before restoring, you must first create a new Terraform Enterprise installation.
-This can be a standalone server, or a cluster created with the Terraform modules.
+This can be a Standalone or Clustered installation.

-Once the application is up and running, you can initiate a restore by making a POST request to the restore endpoint.
+Once the Terraform Enterprise application is up and running, you can initiate a restore by making a POST request to the restore endpoint.

 Be prepared to upload many gigabytes of data from the filesystem of whichever machine the request is sent from.
 For best performance and to avoid disconnections, we recommend sending this request from a server colocated with the Terraform Enterprise installation rather than from a workstation.